 A maritime frontier in Citerior Hispania during the Sertorian civil wars: a geostrategy story

-Feliciana Sala-Sellés, LVR-Amt für Bodendenkmalpflege im Rheinland – Aussenstelle Titz, Sonia Bayo-Fuentes, Archaeologist, Ph Doctor in Humanities Archaeology and Historical Heritage Research Team, University of Alicante, Jesús Moratalla-Jávega, Institute of Research in Archaeology and Heritage (INAPH), Department of Prehistory, Archaeology, Ancient History, Greek and Latin, University of Alicante (Spain)
+Carlos Pereira on behalf of Feliciana Sala-Sellés, LVR-Amt für Bodendenkmalpflege im Rheinland – Aussenstelle Titz, Sonia Bayo-Fuentes, Archaeologist, Ph Doctor in Humanities Archaeology and Historical Heritage Research Team, University of Alicante, Jesús Moratalla-Jávega, Institute of Research in Archaeology and Heritage (INAPH), Department of Prehistory, Archaeology, Ancient History, Greek and Latin, University of Alicante (Spain)

 Around 77 BC, Q. Sertorius’ army decided to build a chain of forts when the Roman civil wars were still favourable.
 These forts were located on coastal hills at Cabo de la Nao, situated on the southeast coast of Hispania.
 These forts were located on peaks and had a reduced extension with a simple but well thought of defensive system which was adapted to the local orography.
 They constituted a reliable surveillance system against senatorial ships sailing between the ports of Ebusus and Carthago Nova.
 With the help of the Cilician pirate fleet, the fortification of this coastal stretch was designed to prevent possible attacks on the naval headquarters of Sertorius, situated at the port of Dianium, and the looting of senatorial ships sailing along the coast and thus supplying the Sertorian troops.